fazo96/ipfs-boards/README.md

 Also, remember that __it doesn't have__:

 - Ability to post and create a profile from the web app (it's read only for now)
-- Aggregation (only the admin can post, for now)
+- Aggregation (it's quite limited for now)
 - Advanced customization, control, user profile customization
 - Media support
 - Votes
 - Ability to run without a full IPFS node.
-That would require either a backend or the (currently not done) js implementation of IPFS
+That would require either a Backend or the (currently not done) js implementation of IPFS

 Ability to publish stuff in the browser won't be implemented until go-ipfs 0.4 is ready.
 It will maybe be ready before the new year.